-By March 1 of the year preceding the student's intended graduation, the thesis student must submit to the Dean of the Seminary a two-page overview of the topic with a recommended committee list attached as an appendix.
+By March 1 of the year preceding the student's intended graduation, the thesis student must submit to the Program Coordinator a Thesis Request Form (with Section A completed) and a two-page overview of the topic.
 The overview should include the following:

-- 1. a proposed title for the thesis1; - 2. a short introduction to the topic; - 3. a thesis statement (or purpose statement or hypothesis depending on the nature of research being done) to be examined; - 4. a statement about the type of research being done (re: traditional research experimental, historical, descriptive; qualitative; theological; developmental; or evaluative); - 5. a paragraph indicating the value of the topic (re: originality, implications, etc.).
+- a proposed title for the thesis2; 1. - 2. a short introduction to the topic; - a thesis statement (or purpose statement or hypothesis depending on the nature of research being done) to be examined; - 4. a statement about the type of research being done; - 5. a paragraph indicating the value of the topic (re: originality, implications, etc.).

-The appendix should indicate the proposed first reader (chairperson) under whom the student wishes to work and the proposed second reader for the thesis committee.
-Both the chairperson and the second reader must be comfortable supervising in the subject area of the study.
-Whenever possible, the chairperson should be a resident seminary faculty member at Briercrest.
-The second (and third) reader may be an adjunct faculty member (either resident or non-resident).
+The Thesis Request Form should indicate the proposed supervisor under whom the student wishes to work and the proposed second reader (if determined) for the thesis committee.
+Both the supervisor and the second reader must be comfortable supervising in the subject area of the study.
+Whenever possible, the supervisor should be a seminary faculty member at Briercrest.
+The second (and third) reader may be another Briercrest faculty member or approved adjunct faculty member.
 Faculty members have the right to recuse themselves from supervising a thesis for any reason.